 For help finding a professional, the Law Institute of Victoria has a find a lawyer service.

-There are three ways to remove a covenant from title.
-They are:
+There are 3 ways to remove a covenant from title:

 - apply to the Supreme Court of Victoria

-- apply for a planning permit to remove or vary the restrictive covenant, or
+- apply for a planning permit to remove or vary the restrictive covenant

-Section 84 of the Transfer of Land 1958 sets out the tests for considering the amendment or removal of a restrictive covenant at the Supreme Court.
+Section 84 of the Property Law Act 1958 sets out the tests for considering the amendment or removal of a restrictive covenant at the Supreme Court.

 - accompanied by a declaration that you’ve notified the owner about the application.

-Make the application to the responsible authority (see below).
+Make the application to the responsible authority.
 You must include a copy of the restrictive covenant and information clearly identifying each lot benefited by the restrictive covenant (refer to section 47(1) of the Act).